-The small-group instruction area is where the magic happens.
-It is in those guided groups and 1:1 student lessons that the those “lightbulb moments” happen.
+The small group instruction area is where the magic happens.
+It is in those guided groups and 1:1 student lessons that those “lightbulb moments” happen.
 It is there that you will constantly be reminded of the reasons you love your job.
 You need to set up for success by designing a space to work with your students on a much more differentiated, individual level.
+Learn all about setting up your classroom small group instruction area below!

-What is the purpose of a small-group instruction area?
+What is the Purpose of a Small Group Area?

 While some teachers conduct their small-group instruction sitting on the floor with the kids, it is helpful to have a large table for this purpose.
 It is where you can work with students to fine tune their learning.
 It allows for differentiated learning and for enriching the students who are ready to move ahead.
 Having a table for a group to sit at also lends itself to other opportunities.
 Here are some of the common uses.